Mars Missions: The Breakdown from 1960-2021

 The first attempts to reach Mars began more than 60 years ago, when the former Soviet Union launched two probes to Mars.
 Both failed to reach Earth orbit.
-The success of China’s Tianwen-1 and the United Arab Emirates’ Hope orbiter in February, along with the success of the United States’ Perseverance mission means more nations are exploring Mars than at any time in history.
+The success of China’s Tianwen-1 and the United Arab Emirates’ Hope orbiter in February, along with the success of the United States’ Perseverance and Ingenuity mission, means more nations are exploring Mars than at any time in history.

-With the arrival of Perseverance on Feb.
-18, 2021, Mars has 11 spacecraft in service on or around the planet.
+With the safe arrival of China’s Zhurong rover on May 14, 2021, Mars has 14 spacecraft in service on or around the planet.
 China becomes only the second nation, behind the United States, to successfully land a rover on Mars.

 Success and Failure Rate by Country